mkavana/docs/_posts/05-workflow/2020-06-03-author-process.md

 8. Use VSC to push your local authoring branch (with your file changes) to the project's remote repo, according to the guide [Send (push) files]({{site.baseurl}}/branches/push-files.html).

 9. Send an email to the appropriate reviewer requesting a review of the content you pushed to the project's remote repo.
-[Topic 3: Submitting your content for review](#topic3) provides more details about submitting content for review.
+[Submitting your content for review](#author-review) provides more details about submitting content for review.

 10. The reviewer will create a new **Pull Request** for your new/ modified content in the project's remote repo by using the guide [Create pull request]({{site.baseurl}}/pull-requests/create-pr.html).